robjg/dido/DIDO-SQL.md

 the underlying result set next is called, so it should always be copied if it is to be used outside the streams iterator.

-Example Reading Loading a Table from a CSV file:
+Here's an example Loading a Table from a CSV file:

 ```java
         DataSchema schema = DataSchema.builder()